GLOSSARY

 Sinks:

 Conduits for token outflow and tools for keeping prices balanced in a virtual economy.
 When sinks are too strong they can lead to undersupply, intensified demand and upward price pressure and when they are too weak they can have the opposite effects.
-One of the best known and simplistic legacy era sink designs was the “access” sink, which charged fees for network access or usage, aligning token prices with network demand and utility.
+One of the best known and simplistic legacy era sink designs was the “access” sink - which charged fees for network access, or usage, aligning tokenized asset prices - with network demand and utility.

 State machine: